TE-YoshinoriOota/Spresense_Segmentation_Sample/README.md

 After training, export model.nnb on a folder and copy it to SD card.

 ## Step6: Flashing Spresense_Segmentation_TestCam.ino to Spresense
-Insert the SD card to Spresense Extention Board and flashing the sketch to Spresense.
+Insert the SD card to Spresense Extention Board and flashing the sketch to Spresense.<br/>
 If everything goes well, you can get the result like the pictuire above.